On the maximum black hole mass at solar metallicity: Results

-We report final masses of stars as a function of their initial mass at solar metallicity calculated with {\tt MESA} and {\sc Genec} in Figure~\ref{fig.bhmass}.
-We have unified the input key physics in both codes in terms of rotation, convection, overshooting, wind mass loss rates.
+We report the final masses of stars as a function of their initial mass at solar metallicity calculated with {\tt MESA} and {\sc Genec} in Figure~\ref{fig.bhmass}.
+We have unified the input key physics in both codes in terms of rotation, convection, overshooting, and wind mass loss rates.
 We did not calibrate the codes any further for the results to match.
-Yet, for the two test models (at $M_{\rm zams}=60\msun$ and $200\msun$) both codes produce almost identical final star masses that show robustness of our predictions.
+Yet, for the two test models (at $M_{\rm ZAMS}=60$~M$_\odot$ and $200$~M$_\odot$) both codes produce almost identical final star masses that show robustness of our predictions.
 We also show as a comparison the estimates from \cite{Martinet2023} and an approximation of the BH mass distribution from \cite{Bavera2023}.
-Most of the stars in our models, according to \cite{fryer12}, collapse directly into BHs without any SN event.
-Our estimates show a maximum BH mass from stellar evolution at $Z=0.014$ of $\sim 28\msun$, which comes from stars at $M_{\rm zams} \sim 40\msun$.
-Below that initial mass, the final star mass increases linearly with $M_{\rm zams}$ and stars do not enter the thick winds regime.
-Beyond $M_{\rm zams}=40\msun$ stars are subject to thick winds and face increasingly higher mass loss that decreases their final mass.
-In this context the maximum final mass of a star depends on the onset of thick winds in massive star evolution.
-All these massive stars subjected to thick winds evolve into compact WR stars.
+Most of the stars in our models, according to \cite{Fryer2012}, collapse directly into BHs without any SN event.

-In contrast with other models like \cite{Bavera_2023} we do not report a quasi-flat distribution of BH masses for the most massive stars in our models.
-On the contrary, the BH mass slowly increases as a function of ZAMS mass to $M_{\rm BH}=27.7\msun$ for our most massive model with initial mass of $M_{\rm zams}=300\msun$.
+In contrast with other models like \cite{Bavera2023} we do not report a quasi-flat distribution of BH masses for the most massive stars in our models, nor a BH mass peak in the low mass range.
+On the contrary, the BH mass increases monotonically as a function of ZAMS mass to $M_{\rm BH}=27.7$~M$_\odot$ for our most massive model at $M_{\rm ZAMS}=300$~M$_\odot$.
 On the other hand, our models predict lower final star masses than the ones from \cite{Martinet2023} for the highest ZAMS masses.
-This is due to the fact that in canonical {\sc Genec} simulations the switch from thin to thick winds is based only on H surface abundance.
+This is due to the fact that in canonical {\sc Genec} simulations the switch from thin to thick winds is based only on H surface abundance, plus the upgrade of the mass loss prescription for the late evolutionary stages \citep{Higgins2021}.
 This makes even the most massive stars to spend significant part of the lifetime in thin (low) wind mass loss regime.
 In our models very massive stars enter the thick (high) wind mass loss regime very early in the evolution (note that we also use the Eddington factor in addition to surface abundance for the switch).
 As pointed out in Section~\ref{sec.winds} the upgraded switch using both H surface abundance and the Eddington factor seems in better agreement with observations.